SELF-Technology/self-chain-public/docs/Technical Docs/Security/Post_Quantum_Cryptography.md

 4. **Integration Testing**: Comprehensive test suite for all cryptographic primitives
 5. **Secure Key Management**: Proper zeroization of sensitive private key material
 6. **Hybrid Design**: Careful composition of classical and post-quantum algorithms

+## Continuous Evolution

+SELF Chain's quantum security approach is designed for continuous improvement:

+1. **Threat Monitoring**: Active tracking of quantum computing advances and emerging attack vectors
+2. **Regular Updates**: Scheduled security reviews and algorithm upgrades as standards evolve
+3. **Community Involvement**: Open collaboration with security researchers worldwide
+4. **Iterative Improvements**: Incremental enhancements based on real-world deployment experience

+Our commitment is not to achieve perfect security once, but to continuously adapt and strengthen our defenses as the quantum computing landscape evolves.
+This ensures that SELF Chain remains resilient against both current and future threats.

 ## References